salrashid123/salrashid123.github.io/private-api-access-gcp/README.md

 situations, customers need to access various Google Cloud APIs where arbitrary outbound traffic from any system is restricted or acutely controlled.

-This not a problem while the workload is on GCP:  accessing GCP APIs from within is directed towards internal interfaces where those services resides.
+This not a problem while the workload is running on GCP:  accessing GCP APIs from within is directed towards internal interfaces where those services resides.
 When accessing these same APIs from other restricted cloud providers or even your own datacenter the situation is a bit different:  you need to either enumerate and selectively allow wide Google API IP ranges or apply the same treament to the traffic as if the workload is within GCP:  send the traffic securely through the VPN Tunnel.

+This article is a baseline walkthrough how to setup an `ipsec` tunnel to Google and then access GCP APIs and your VMs residing on Google.

 [VPC Service Controls](https://cloud.google.com/vpc-service-controls/) are also enabled to demonstrate how to lock down specific API access to just authorized projects.
-That is, once the private API is enabled, you can optionally lock down access to Google Cloud Storage APIs such that it is only accessible via the tunnel.
-This is an optional security measure you can employ.
+That is, once the private API is enabled, you can optionally lock down access to APIs like Google Cloud Storage such that it is only accessible via the tunnel.
+This is an optional security measure you can employ to further restrict access.

-This article is a walkthough on how to setup GCP API access from your remote system through a VPN tunnel.

 ---

 ## Architecture

-The steup is relatively simple:  connect the networks through a VPN tunnel and set the routing to resolve and emit GCP APIs through it.
+The setup is relatively simple:  connect the two networks through a VPN tunnel and set the routing to resolve and emit GCP APIs through the tunnel.

 Some points to note:

 - This article does not use BGP dynamic routing as provided by [Cloud Router](https://cloud.google.com/router/docs/).
 It instead utilizes setting up [routes](https://cloud.google.com/vpc/docs/routes#instancerouting) on both ends of the system.
 - Uses another GCP Project to "simulate" the remote network.
+Alternatively, you can setup a tunnel on any provider such as [AWS](https://cloud.google.com/files/CloudVPNGuide-UsingCloudVPNwithAmazonWebServices.pdf).
 - Remote nework VPN endpoint is a VM running [openswan](https://www.openswan.org/) for ipsec and [bind](https://en.wikipedia.org/wiki/BIND) for DNS.

 Private access for Google APIs from remote systems requries a special ```CNAME``` map:
-- Normally ```www.googleapis.com``` resolves for IP addresses that are external. but  over VPN, a specific CNAME map as such is required:
+- Normally ```www.googleapis.com``` resolves for IP addresses that are external but over VPN, a specific CNAME map as such is required:
   * ```www.googlapis.com:  CNAME=restricted.googleapis.com``` --> ```199.36.153.4/30```
   * the IP reange ```199.36.153.4/30``` is routed though the tunnel and will handle only internal traffic within GCP as Private Acccess